Dedicated Contract Carriage: An Option Worth Considering

 These specialist demands, in combination with the ever-present need to control costs and integrate transportation into highly automated supply chains, make the DCC model more attractive for shippers looking to outsource non-core competencies.

-"Over the next 15 to 20 years, DCC could become the prevalent way of moving freight by road," Scollard says.
+"Over the next 15 to 20 years, DCC could become the prevalent way of moving freight by road," Nadeau says.

 Industrial Manufacturing Articles